 The Jackson Email List is organized by grade level.
 Parents, students, and community/alumni are welcome to sign up.
 When subscribing, be sure to subscribe to each list for which you wish to receive information on.
 General email info will be sent to all.

-Dear PPS Community,
+Dear PPS families,

 Any PPS high school student that is in need of a device can now go to any of the nine distribution sites this Thursday or Friday from 8:00 a.m. – 4:00 p.m. to receive a chromebook.
 Even if you did not already fill out a device loan survey, you may still pick up a device at: